nercms-mmap/WHUQC/docs/classic_quantum.md

 <figcaption style= {{textAlign: 'center', fontFamily: 'Calibri'}}>Figure 1.9: Double slit experiment </figcaption>

 :::note[example]
-ex:double-silt Given a double silt experiment as shown in Figure [1.9](#fig:double-silt).
+Given a double silt experiment as shown in Figure [1.9](#fig:double-silt).
 The photons are ejected from the flashlight, pass through two narrow slits in the wall, and eventually land on the screens behind the wall.
 Its 1-step and 2-step dynamics